Various Yii 3.0 related documentation

 }

-It works well when there aren’t many dependencies overall and when there are no nested dependencies.
-When there are many and each dependency has dependencies itself, instantiating the whole hierarchy becomes a tedious process, which requires lots of code and may lead to hard to debug mistakes.
+It works well when there are few dependencies overall and when there are no nested dependencies.
+When there are many and each dependency has dependencies itself, instantiating the whole hierarchy becomes a tedious process, which requires lots of code and may lead to hardly debuggable mistakes.

-Additionally, lots of dependencies, such as certain third party API wrapper, are the same for any class using it.
+Additionally, lots of dependencies, such as certain third-party API wrappers, are the same for any class using it.
 So it makes sense to:

 That’s what dependency containers are for.